-The person answering the phone, replying to your email or messaging, will be a recovering Alcoholic, who’s there to listen to you.
+The person answering the phone or replying to your email, will be a recovering Alcoholic, who’s there to listen to you.

-If you wish we can arrange for another Member of AA to contact you and talk in more detail about your drinking and the problems it has caused.
+If you wish we can arrange for a Member of AA to contact you and talk in more detail about your drinking and the problems it has caused.

 The sole purpose of our Fellowship is to stay sober ourselves and help other Alcoholics to achieve sobriety.

 You are a Member of AA just as soon as You say so.